What’s one of the most important metrics to keep track of when building your business online and watching it grow? Conversions.

-- Use dynamic content: This is called adaptive content marketing.
+- Use dynamic content.
+This is called adaptive content marketing.
 Based on your customers’ history/location, you can show content that might interest them.
 (For instance, fashion retailers can showcase outfits that match the weather at a user’s location.)

-But simply having a live chat tool isn’t enough.
+However, simply having a live chat tool isn’t enough.
 Here are a few best practices to follow: